Forceh91/retro-env-can-weather-chan/README.md

+# v1 will no longer be supported after 2023-12-31

+Starting from 2024 v1 will no longer receives updates so you should make sure to update your simulator to v2.
+This will involve redoing you config and you may lose some data during the switch over.

 # Retro Environment Canada Weather Channel

 This project is intended to be a loose recreation of the Environment Canada Weather Channel that was commonly found in Winnipeg in the 80s-90s.
 This is modeled after the 1995 version.
 This is the most accurate version of this you will find outside of the original weather channel.